cromination/taddimus/web/wp-content/plugins/wp-cloudflare-page-cache/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Supercharge Your Pagespeed and SEO by Powerful Caching, JS/CSS, Media, and Cloudflare's Global CDN.
+Boost PageSpeed, SEO, and Core Web Vitals with full page caching, JS/CSS optimization, media optimization, and Cloudflare CDN.

 == Description ==

-Super Page Cache takes your website caching to the next level, making your WordPress site blazing fast by caching not only static files (CSS, JS, images) but also HTML webpages, both at server disk-level and to the global Cloudflare CDN.
+Super Page Cache is a powerful full page cache plugin for WordPress, making your WordPress site blazing fast by caching not only static files (CSS, JS, images) but also HTML webpages, both at server disk-level and to the global Cloudflare CDN.
 With our completely redesigned dashboard and advanced optimization features, you get enterprise-level performance with zero configuration required.

 This plugin works right out of the box.
 You can use it with or without Cloudflare.
 It offers powerful disk caching by saving files locally on your server, even without using a CDN.
 If you want to take advantage of the Cloudflare CDN, just enter your Cloudflare API Key or API Token, and the plugin will handle the rest.
 For advanced users, the intuitive dashboard features detailed settings and built-in documentation.
 Most users don’t need to make any changes because it runs smoothly with the default settings.